dhei/Algo/README.md

 Algo
 ====

 Technical interview coding questions collection.

+This repo is not maintained and just for recording keeping.

 ## Reference